 This figure would have surely increased since then, meaning the hunt for jobs abroad is as popular and competitive as ever.

-One of the main considerations once you've actually moved abroad is finding new friends.
+One of the main considerations, once you've actually moved new country, is making friends.
 It can be rather intimidating relocating and trying to break into new friendship groups to socialise with is never easy.

 You can then send messages to other users who match your criteria.